-First, ask your gamemaster how many Character Points to start with.
-A 60-Character Point start is recommended for new characters, and represents experienced travelers but relatively inexperienced adventurers.
+First, decide how many Character Points to start with.
+A 60-Character Point start is recommended for new characters.
 110 or 160 Character Points may be used for experienced or epic-strength characters respectively.
-45 Character Points is a practical minimum.
-Consult the Character Points Optional Core Mechanic in the RPJ Core rulebook.

-Generate your attributes per the rules in the RPJ Core rulebook, filling them in on the second page of your character sheet.
-Consult the Generating Attributes section of the RPJ Core rulebook.
+Generate your attributes per the rules in the RPJ Core rulebook.